 - Working with developmentally disabled clients through Stone Belt.
 Visit their website and contact Stone Belt for more information.

-- Working with developmentally disabled clients through AccessAbilities, Inc. (opportunities working with physically disabled people may be added in the future - enquire with AccessAbilities).
-Each client's needs are unique, but AccessAbilities fully trains its staff.
+- Working with developmentally disabled clients through AccessAbilities, Inc. Each client's needs are unique, but AccessAbilities fully trains its staff.
 In general, the job involves spending time with disabled people in their home environment, interacting with them and helping them as needed.
+Opportunities primarily involve helping people who have developmental disabilities, and the aged.
 AccessAbilities fills paid positions as needed.
 Part time and weekend hours are available, as well as overnight shifts, and students are often hired.
-You must have your own transportation, as the job involves driving from client to client within the given area (currently, there are branches in Bloomington, Indianapolis, and Merrillville).
+You must have your own transportation, as the job involves driving from client to client within the given area.
+Currently, there are branches in Bloomington, Indianapolis, and Merrillville.

 - Earning your Certified Nursing Assistant or Emergency Medical Technician certification (CNA or EMT) and pursuing related work (paid and / or voluntary):